 The race is directed by long-time race directors David and Rhonda Lee, who started the event in 2006 (originally as Ridge to Bridge).

 The Peak to Creek course starts at the U.S. Post Office in Jonas Ridge and follows a scenic route through the Pisgah National Forest to Brown Mountain Beach Resort in Caldwell County.

 The Peak to Creek Marathon is an unusual course, featuring nearly 2,800 of elevation loss over the first half of the race.
 This guarantees some very fast times over the first 13 miles.
 It can also mean some very sore legs for those who come unprepared.
 For many of the runners, it is the descent that is one of the most attractive features of the race, and many of these runners see an opportunity to improve their chances of finishing the race quickly enough to qualify for entry into the world’s oldest and most prestigious event, the Boston Marathon.

 One of the keys to the longstanding success of the event is the support of the marathon’s volunteers.
-Some ninety energetic and enthusiastic supporters handed out water and energy drinks at aid stations along the 26.2 mile course, helped direct the runners along the route, or handed out finisher’s medals and blankets at the finish line.
-For their efforts they were rewarded with marathon a hearty post-race lunch, and, most importantly, the genuine appreciation of the runners.
-Of the nearly runners who take part each year, many have made the trip more than once.
+Dozens of energetic and enthusiastic supporters hand out water and energy drinks each year at aid stations along the 26.2 mile course, direct the runners along the route, and hand out finisher’s medals and blankets at the finish line.

 The event is seeking community sponsors for our 2015 event.
 Interested corporations or organizations my contact BCACD at (828)433-1221, 203 White Street, Morganton, NC 28655, or email [email protected].
 More information is available on the agency website at www.BCACD.org for details on other ways to support the organization’s programs financially, to become a client, or to volunteer.